-Here are some simple tips for teaching kids how to share (when it’s appropriate) and find out why I don’t force my kids to share with others.
+In This Post: Simple tips for teaching kids to share (when it’s appropriate) and why I never force my kids to share with others.

 It all starts at a playground where the children are playing happily with each other and then out of nowhere one child wants what another child has.

 The average response (and I’m super guilty of this too) is to say ” Now Johnny, share that truck with that boy, you can always play with it when we get home.”